mvolkmann/blog/src/animated-gifs.md

 ## Overview

-Video files in many formats include `.mov` can be converted to animated GIFs.
+Video files in many formats including `.mov` can be converted to animated GIFs.

 ## Using cloudconvert